Oliver Evans

 Born in Newport, Delaware, Evans received little formal education and in his mid-teens was apprenticed to a wheelwright.
 Going into business with his brothers, he worked for over a decade designing, building and perfecting an automated mill with devices such as bucket chains and conveyor belts.
 In doing so Evans designed a continuous process of manufacturing that required no human labor.
 This novel concept would prove critical to the Industrial Revolution and the development of mass production.
-Later in life Evans turned his attention to steam power, and built the first high-pressure steam engine in the United States in 1801, developing his design independently of Richard Trevithick, who built the first in the world a year earlier.
+Later in life Evans turned his attention to steam power and built the first high-pressure steam engine in the United States in 1801, developing his design independently of Richard Trevithick, who built the first in the world a year earlier.
 Evans was a driving force in the development and adoption of high-pressure steam engines in the United States.
-Evans dreamed of building a steam-powered wagon and would eventually construct and run one in 1805.
+Evans dreamed of building a steam-powered wagon and eventually constructing and running one in 1805.
 Known as the Oruktor Amphibolos, it was the first automobile in the country and the world's first amphibious vehicle, although it was too primitive to be a success as either.

 Evans was a visionary who produced designs and ideas far ahead of their time.
 He was the first to describe vapor-compression refrigeration and propose a design for the first refrigerator in 1805, but it would be three decades until his colleague Jacob Perkins would be able to construct a working example.
 Similarly, he drew up designs for a solar boiler, machine gun, steam-carriage gearshift, dough-kneading machine, perpetual baking oven, marine salvage process, quadruple-effect evaporator, and a scheme for urban gas lighting, ideas and designs which would not be made reality until some time after his death.
 Evans had influential backers and political allies, but lacked social graces and was disliked by many of his peers.
 Disappointed and then angry at the perceived lack of recognition for his contributions, Evans became combative and bitter in later years, which damaged his reputation and left him isolated.
 Despite the importance of his work, his contributions were frequently overlooked (or attributed to others after his death) so he never became a household name alongside the other steam pioneers of his era.